Plants and soil organisms play critical roles in regulating soil fertility, ecosystem productivity, and the global climate.

 Conferences & Scientific Presentations

-From fundamental ecology to addressing climate change and biodiversity loss – our scientific approach takes on an ecologically informed understanding of Earth system dynamics.
-Our scientific publications are available here.
+From fundamental ecology to addressing biodiversity loss and climate change, our research takes a global approach to understanding Earth system dynamics.